 The Queen Street-Highway 7 BRT project will improve connections between the Downtown Brampton Urban Growth Centre, the Bramalea City Centre area, the Urban Growth Centre in Vaughan Metropolitan Centre, as well as the large concentrations of employment in East Brampton and Vaughan.

-The City of Brampton requests Metrolinx to expedite the Preliminary Design Business Case stage for the Queen Street-Highway 7 BRT study and prepare for the Design & Procurement Preparation stage.
+The City of Brampton has requested that Metrolinx expedite the Preliminary Design Business Case stage for the Queen Street-Highway 7 BRT study and prepare for the Design & Procurement Preparation stage.